LucaCanali/sparkMeasure/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-measure_2.11/badge.svg)](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-measure_2.11)

 ### sparkMeasure is a tool for performance troubleshooting of Apache Spark workloads
 It simplifies the collection and analysis of Spark performance metrics.
-It is also intended as a working example of how to use Spark listeners for collecting and processing Spark executors task metrics data.
+It is also intended as a working example of how to use Spark listeners for collecting and processing
+Spark executors task metrics data.
- * Created and maintained by: Luca.Canali@cern.ch
+ * Created and maintained by Luca.Canali@cern.ch
    * \+ credits to Viktor.Khristenko@cern.ch + thanks to PR contributors
  * Developed and tested for Spark 2.1.x, 2.2.x, 2.3.x
-   * Latest development version: 0.14-SNAPSHOT, last modified August 2018
- * Build/deploy:
+ * Build and deploy:
-   - build with `sbt package` or use [sparkMeasure from Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure)
+   - Deploy [sparkMeasure from Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure) or build with `sbt package`
-   - to install the Python wrapper APIs, `pip install sparkmeasure`
+   - For PySpark: in addition install the Python wrapper APIs, `pip install sparkmeasure`
  * Related info:
    - [Link to 2017 blog post on sparkMeasure](http://db-blog.web.cern.ch/blog/luca-canali/2017-03-measuring-apache-spark-workload-metrics-performance-troubleshooting)
    - [Presentation at Spark Summit Europe 2017](https://spark-summit.org/eu-2017/events/apache-spark-performance-troubleshooting-at-scale-challenges-tools-and-methodologies/)